 Both models feature full LED lighting, a fast-charge USB port to easily charge mobile devices, anti-lock brakes (ABS) and cruise control.

 The higher-spec FTR 1200 S features fully adjustable front and rear suspension, a 4.3-inch customizable Ride Command LCD touchscreen with Bluetooth, lean-angle sensitive stability control, switchable ABS, traction control and wheelie mitigation control, and three ride modes (Sport, Standard, Rain).

 “These bikes have gone through a rigorous, multi-year design and testing process to ensure that they perform as good as they look,” explains Ben Lindaman, Indian Motorcycle Senior International Product Manager.
 “The process was incredibly robust, including over one million miles logged through simulated rides.
 We also accumulated tens of thousands of test miles on the street with input from racers, including our championship winning Wrecking Crew flat track team and former Grand Prix racers.”

-The FTR 1200 starts at $12,999 and is available in Thunder Black, while the FTR 1200 S starts at $14,999 and is available in Indian Motorcycle Red over Steel Gray, Titanium Metallic over Thunder Black Pearl and a Race-Replica paint scheme matching the iconic FTR750 race bike.
+The FTR 1200 starts at $13,499 and is available in Thunder Black, while the FTR 1200 S starts at $15,499 and is available in Indian Motorcycle Red over Steel Gray, Titanium Metallic over Thunder Black Pearl and a Race Replica paint scheme matching the iconic FTR750 race bike (MSRP for the Race Replica, which includes an Akrapovic slip-on exhaust, is $16,999).
 Both models will begin shipping to dealers in spring 2019.